 - Clients are encouraged to travel by car to our facilities.
 We have arranged for Sober Coaches to transport clients to our facilities if needed for both BC and Alberta.

-- New female clients to GSWC will complete isolation in their own private suite with a bedroom, bathroom, kitchen and living room until testing is complete.
+- New female clients to GSWC will remain in their own private suite with a bedroom, bathroom, kitchen and living room until testing is complete.
 Clients may access common areas at Tidemark Residences while wearing a mask and properly social distancing.

 - Restrictive measures and additional quarantine requirements have been put in place for clients arriving by air.

 Visitors, Family Weekends, and Alumni Support Meetings

 Family Weekends and alumni support meetings continue to operate online.
 Family and alumni phone support continues.

 - 1-on-1 phone and virtual sessions are being offered to family members by our Family Counsellor in place of Family Weekend.

-- Online course for family members being offered by Family Counsellor.
+- Online course and virtual session for family members being offered by Family Counsellor.

 - Virtual and outdoor meetings are being offered by our coaches and counsellors across Canada in place of the weekly alumni support meetings.

 Hand hygiene has always been important to us as a residential facility for individuals with varying health issues, of whom many are immunocompromised.
 Now with COVID-19, our dedication to proper hand hygiene practices is even more noticeable.
 We’ve taken the following measures to ensure that hand-hygiene best practices are adopted by everyone in our facilities.